chas-iot/calendar/README.md

 - - the Date Type (required).
 The types are one of Working, Event, or Holiday
 - - a Reason or Description (optional).
 Why this date is of interest, in human readable form.
 - - a Tag (optional).
 Designed more for machine-readable processing, might be most useful with Event dates
 - - the Source (readonly).
-Shows where the date was input from, eg. a Holiday API
+Shows where the date was input from, eg. a Holiday API website
-- Thing Properties show for the current date
+- Date Types
-- - a Holiday indicator
+- - Holiday
-- - a Working day indicator, i.e. a reverse holiday that marks a date that is usually a non-working day to be a working day
+- - Working, i.e. a reverse holiday that marks a date that is usually a non-working day to be a working day
-- - a Description or Reason for anything special about the date or weekday name if there's nothing more specific
-- - a Tag that may be useful in rules
-- - the Source of the holiday (eg. API website)
+- - Event, any other date that might need rules processing.
+Recommend that this is used in combination with a Tag
 - Properties updated every hour to allow for different timezones and daylight savings
 - - expired dates are rolled off the configuration list
 - - if there are multiple entries for the same Date and Type, then the duplicates are merged